1. A FALSE POLICE REPORT

 Robin I probably would have wanted

-know, just natural curiosity.
-I don’t
+to know, just natural curiosity.
+I don’

-a family member.
+was a family member.

 Very certain.